seanvaleo/cbyexample.com/README.md

 # C by Example

+C and C++ are general-purpose computer programming languages.
+They are closely-related but with significant differences.
-C is a general-purpose, procedural computer programming language designed by Dennis Ritchie.
-This guide intends to showcase some of the language's features in a user-friendly, progressive format.
+This guide intends to showcase some of the features and differences of both languages in a user-friendly, progressive format.
+This is not a substitution for in-depth study, but should serve well as an introduction or a refresher.

 Check out the list of examples below to get started.